 Medications and treatments for breast cancer

-Medication in some cases of chest cancer is used to cure the disease, these are usually employed in early stages of the disease.
-In some cases medicines are targeted for specific cells blockage e.g. Herceptin can block HER2 protein that enhances the growth of cancerous cells.
+Medication in some cases of chest cancer is used to cure the disease, these are usually employed in the early stages of the disease.
+In some cases, medicines are targeted for specific cell blockage e.g. Herceptin can block the HER2 protein that enhances the growth of cancerous cells.
 Other treatment operations are surgery, chemotherapy, radiation therapy, and hormone therapy.